-Best CR-56 AMAX loadouts for Warzone and Modern Warfare | Dexerto.com
+Best CR-56 AMAX loadouts for Warzone and Modern Warfare - Dexerto

 - 45 Round Mags

-Unlike Modern Warfare’s standard multiplayer maps, the vast frozen landscapes of Verdansk often require players to test their medium to long-range shooting.
-While the initial dash for loot may result in plenty of close-quarters firefights, you’ll also need a weapon that can effectively deliver lethal rounds at a distance should you wish to keep your enemies at bay.
+Unlike Modern Warfare’s standard multiplayer maps, the vast frozen landscapes of Verdansk require players to test their medium to long-range shooting.
+While the initial dash for loot results in plenty of close-quarters firefights, you’ll also need a weapon that can effectively deliver lethal rounds at a distance should you wish to keep your enemies at bay.

-As a result, this loadout is all about pushing the CR-56 AMAX to its ranged limits, while also keeping your ADS speed to a minimum for those close quarters encounters.
+As a result, this loadout is all about pushing the CR-56 AMAX to its ranged limits, while also keeping your ADS speed to a minimum.
 First up is the Monolithic Suppressor and XRK Zodiac S440.
-These two attachments not only drastically increase your effective damage range, they also reduce the CR-56 AMAX’s recoil and speed up its bullet travel time.
+These two attachments drastically increase your effective damage range, reduce the CR-56 AMAX’s recoil, and speed up its bullet travel time.
 While these attachments may increase your ADS speed, we think this loss is worth it, especially when you need to land those all-important ranged head and body shots.

+The VLK 3.0x Optic is great for a higher zoom level, giving you a greater edge when attacking from a distance, at a slight sacrifice of ADS speed.

 The Commando Foregrip keeps the gun stable when aiming down sights and firing, while the XRK CR-56 Stippled Wrap greatly decreases your overall ADS time and sprint to fire speed.
 Not only will these attachments help keep your shots on target, they will also give you the ADS speed needed to be competitive in close-quarter fights.

-Lastly, the 40 Round Drum Mags supply players with more than enough bullets to shred through even the most well-armored of foes.
+Lastly, the 45 Round Mags supply players with more than enough bullets to shred through even the most well-armored of foes.
 Having the extra rounds will also keep you from needing to reload every second, so if you wish to avoid any frustrating deaths, then make sure you equip this attachment.

 Best CR-56 AMAX loadout for Modern Warfare multiplayer